Start Here

 This is another reason SMSF property should be reviewed regularly, not simply set up and forgotten.

-So, should you buy property through an SMSF?
+If you’re thinking, should I buy property through SMSF?

 There is no one-size-fits-all answer.